vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/contribution.md

 ```
 .
 ├── lib → compiled output file
 │    │
 │    ├── client → client-side compiled code
 │    │
 │    └── node → Node.js side compiled code
 │
 └── src → source file
      │
      ├── client → client-side source code
      │
      ├── node → Node.js side source code
      │
      └── shared → Shared files between node and client
 ```

-Since the client-side uses ES Module (import/export) and the Node.js side uses commonjs (require/exports), the code in the node and client directories cannot be cross-referenced.
+VuePress is running both in client side and node side.
+Node side has node module like `fs`, while client side is running in browser which has `document` `windows` `navigator` etc. globals, you should be aware of where a piece of code is running.

-- `client` directory stores the client code, compiled in esm format
+- `client` directory stores code running in browser
-- `node` directory stores the Node.js code, compiled in cjs format
+- `node` directory stores code running in Node.js
-- `shared` directory basically stores TypeScript types, and is compiled in cjs format.
-It can be referenced by the client and node directories.
+- `shared` directory stores files that are used in both client and node, so code shall not reference any browser globals or node module.

 For better performance, all plugins are packed and minified using rollup when they are published.

 ## Project Development

-### How to build

-- For better performance, all plugins are packed and minified using `rollup` when they are published.
-- Use `cpx` package to copy and watch files in other formats from the source file to the output directory.

-### Command

 1. Build project: `pnpm build`